BioSchemas/bioschemas.github.io/pages/_tutorials/dde/review_a_specification_pull_request.md

 ---
-title: Review a pull request on a Bioschemas Profile
+title: Review a pull request on a Bioschemas Specification
 nextTutorial:
   link: ./new_profile
   title: Create a New Profile